 The career trajectory for early-career scientists has become much less certain as competition for grant support intensifies.
-In the last two decades, the U.S. has witnessed a dramatic decline in the National Institutes of Health research award success rate for scientists, as well as a striking increase in the average age at which an investigator receives his or her first R01-equivalent grant.
+In the last two decades, the U.S. has witnessed a dramatic decline in the National Institutes of Health research award success rateexternal link, opens in a new tab for scientists, as well as a striking increase in the average age at which an investigator receives his or her first R01-equivalent grant.

 “There is no doubt the downward trend in research funding in the United States is hitting early career scientists very hard,” said HHMI President Robert Tjian.
 “We need to identify, nurture and support our best scientific talent.
 With this new program, HHMI, the Bill & Melinda Gates Foundation, and the Simons Foundation will provide funding, mentoring opportunities and other critical resources to encourage early-career scientists.”

 “The Simons Foundation is pleased to collaborate on this important initiative,” said Marian Carlson, Director of Life Sciences at the Simons Foundation.
 “We have a tremendous opportunity to help catalyze progress in the sciences by supporting outstanding early-career scientists.”